A Horror Epic for These Troubled Times

 At once heartrending and joyous, novel and familiar, visceral and dreamy, The Greatest Show on Earth describes the human spirit in all its broken and beautiful glory.
 It's the cast of Ennet House from Infinite Jest placed in the apocalypse of Wendig's Wanderers" or Stephen King's The Stand.
 There are no heroes.
 There are no easy villains.
 There are only very flawed people, caught up in something much larger than themselves, trying to find meaning in a circus of unwitting performers and antagonistic carnival staff.
 The Greatest Show on Earth turns the end of all things into a celebratory vision of humanity’s greatest failure, but also our greatest victory.

-The Greatest Show on Earth is set for digital release only in October, 2020.
+The Greatest Show on Earth is set for digital and a limited physical release in spring, 2022.

 JOIN THE MAILING LIST TO BE THE FIRST TO GET ACCESS TO THE GREATEST SHOW ON EARTH